Mercedes-AMG G 65

+Overview

-The Mercedes-AMG G 65 (previously sold as Mercedes-Benz G 65 AMG) is a V12 engined (with twin turbochargers) version of the Mercedes-Benz G-Class.
+The G 65 was a version of the G-class with a luxury interior and a twin-turbo charged V-12 engine.
 The vehicle weighs 2835 kg (US model as estimated by an automotive magazine publication) and has 603 hp going into a seven-speed transmission as of 2016.
-In the United States it cost $224,000 USD in the year 2016, another source says it cost $218,000 USD.
+In the United States it cost US$224,000 in the year 2016, another source says it cost US$218,000.
 It was noted as being cheaper than a previous limited production run of Mercedes-Benz G63 AMG 6x6 (old-style name) from 2013. (note in this period of the 2010s, transition AMG vehicles from Mercedes-Benz to Mercedes-AMG branding.
 The US Version was previewed at the New York Auto Show in the spring of 2015 as a Mercedes-AMG model.

 The basic model was introduced in Europe in 2012 and in 2015 was introduced in the United States as a Mercedes-AMG brand model.
 Prior to its US launch, Daimler experienced sales of over 3000 G-class vehicles of which about half were the AMG specification version.
 The car tuner Brabus also made a version of the G65.

+The 2016 model was noted as mix of old, high-performance, and off-road ability, with it being less luxury focused then a contemporary like the Bentley Bentayga, but more expensive than the super-charged Range Rover (100+k) or a Jeep with all options topped out.

+The last year was 2018, with the "Final Edition" being the last models.
+65 models of the Final Edition were produced, and it featured bronze coloured 21 inch wheels, and also had a higher price tag.
+The G 65 was at the top end of the range, which for example in Canada included the G550, G550 4x42 (portal axle), and G 63 (supercharged V8).

 Mercedes-AMG is a brand of Daimler AG (Mercedes-Benz, Unimog, AMG, and Smart).

 The 2018 model for the USA has the AMG bi-turbocharger V-12 producing 621 horsepower and 738 lb-ft (US units).
 This is connected to a 7-speed transmission and full-time four wheel drive drivetrain.
 The G65 is more oriented towards urban driving, with low-profile tires and a 0-96.56 km/h time of 5.1 seconds making it fastest of MB G-Class models offered then.

+In contrast to the G63 in the MB product line, the 65 used a twin-turbocharged V-12, rather than a super-charged V-8.
+Automotive journalists noted that the G65, despite being more expensive than that model was actually less ostentatious and the V-12 produced smoother more refined power then the supercharged V-8.